Bismuth83-Uue/HermesBrowser/README.md

 See [build instructions](Documentation/BuildInstructionsLadybird.md) for information on how to build Ladybird.

-Ladybird runs on Linux, macOS, Windows (with WSL2), and many other \*Nixes.
+Hermes runs on Linux, and macOS

 ## How do I read the documentation?

 Code-related documentation can be found in the [documentation](Documentation/) folder.

-## Get in touch and participate!

-Join [our Discord server](https://discord.gg/nvfjVJ4Svh) to participate in issue and development discussions.

-Please read [Getting involved with Ladybird](Documentation/GettingStartedContributing.md) if you're new to Ladybird and want to help.

-Before opening an issue, please see the [issue policy](CONTRIBUTING.md#issue-policy) and the [detailed issue-reporting guidelines](ISSUES.md).

-The project participation guidelines can be found in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## License

-Ladybird is licensed under a 2-clause BSD license.
+Hermes is licensed under the GNU General Public License Version 3